Navigating Cringe Attacks: Understanding and Overcoming the "Ugh!" Moments

 - Julia Koroleva

-- Apr 17
+- Apr 17, 2025

 - 3 min read

 We've all been there.
 You're going about your day, maybe sipping your morning coffee or waiting in line at your favorite New York bagel spot, and BAM!
 A memory pops into your head.
 It's that awkward thing you said at that party five years ago.
 Or that time you tripped on stage in middle school.
 Suddenly, a wave of intense discomfort washes over you.
-Your face might flush, you might even let out a little groan.
+Your face might flush, and you might even let out a little groan.
 Sound familiar?
-You might be experiencing what's often called a "cringe attack."
+You might be experiencing what's often referred to as a "cringe attack."

 Why Do We Get These "Cringe Attacks"?